Emir Tufek

-Emir Tufek (born 4 October 1966) is a Bosnian professional football manager and former player who used to play as a midfielder.
+Emir Tufek (born 4 October 1966) is a Bosnian professional football manager and former player who played as a midfielder.
+He is the current director of the youth school of Bosnian Premier League club Velež Mostar.

 Managerial career

 Tufek took the reins at Zvijezda Gradačac in January 2014, replacing Denis Taletović.
-In October 2014, he was named assistant to manager Meho Kodro at FK Sarajevo.
+In October 2014, he was named assistant to manager Meho Kodro at Sarajevo.
 He replaced Nedim Jusufbegović as manager of Igman Konjic in May 2019.